wkillerud/some-sass/README.md

 ### Code suggestions

-Get suggestions for variables, mixins and functions as you type.
+Get suggestions for variables, mixins, functions, and SassDoc as you type.

 Completions work with and without `@use` namespaces, and there is support for `@follow` [prefixes](https://sass-lang.com/documentation/at-rules/forward#adding-a-prefix) and [hiding](https://sass-lang.com/documentation/at-rules/forward#controlling-visibility) (the latter only with `somesass.suggestOnlyFromUse` set to `true`).